 What makes liquid bandage highly convenient is that they are less painful and consume less time when compared to stitches.
 Additionally, you don’t need to remove the liquid bandage.
 It falls off on its own.
 However, if the wound is deep, your dog might need to get the stitches.

-As a responsible pet owner, it is important to have a liquid bandage for dogs in your first aid kit.
+As a responsible pet owner, it is also important to have a liquid bandage for dogs in your first aid kit.
 It not only provides instant relief but also helps in quick recovery!